Hari-hara7/Hari-hara7/README.md

 ## 🚀 What I Do

-### 📚 Educational Resources
-Through Academic Pal, I aim to solve academic challenges by offering comprehensive notes, past question papers, detailed syllabi, and extensive question banks.
-The latest version, **Academic Pal 2.0**, introduces a chatbot that provides notes and other resources tailored to students' semester and branch.

 ### 🚀 Startup Enthusiast
 Currently learning and experimenting with startup strategies and planning to launch new ventures that address real-world problems.